 taken at UNF and all previously attended institutions.

 - Passing scores

-taken and passed with a grade of “C” or better the 3 education core
+Must have taken and passed with a “C” or better EDF 1005 Introduction to the Teaching Profession

 Student must have completed ASL 1-3 courses